KataGo Opening Books

 There are almost certainly multiple mistaken evaluations in the book and/or suboptimal move choices.
 One can find many positions where KataGo itself indicates obvious uncertainty, such as reporting winrates that are far from any of 0%, 50%, or 100%.

-However, despite no rigorous proof, we do suspect that most of the preferred lines of the above books are optimal, maybe even almost all.
+However, despite no rigorous proof, we do suspect that most of the preferred lines of the 7x7 books are optimal, maybe even almost all.

 Surprisingly, at basically no point during the book-building process did KataGo substantially change its mind about any of the main lines branching off in the first 5-7 moves.
 Even as the book grew 5x, 10x, 50x, the results have been very stable.
 The various mistakes and blind spots that the book *has* found and corrected over real-time KataGo have so far been limited to variations not affecting the top-level results, such as side variations after mistakes or dispreferred moves by both sides, or deep variations within a main line for which there were other working alternatives.

-With an exponentially large space it is hard to eliminate all mistakes, and there is still some chance of a significant mistake somewhere, but we hope we are not too far from the point where a bot that always played according to the preferred move from the book until reaching a leaf, and then finished the game with a sufficiently powerful search at runtime, would be literally unbeatable.
+With an exponentially large space it is hard to eliminate all mistakes, and there is still some chance of a significant mistake somewhere, but we might not be too far from the point where a bot that always played according to the preferred move from the book until reaching a leaf, and then finished the game with a sufficiently powerful search at runtime, would be literally unbeatable.

 If you find any large mistakes in these books, particularly ones that could affect the value of the main lines or immediate side variations, that would be fascinating material to study, please let us know!